 Just FYI: Neutral, warming, and heating proteins

-Neutral protein sources are beef, bison, pork, goose, quail, and certain fish (mackerel, herring, salmon, sardines).
+Neutral protein sources are beef, bison, pork, goose, quail, and certain fish.
+For example, mackerel, herring, salmon, and sardines.

-Warming protein sources are chicken, turkey, pheasant, and certain fish (mussels, anchovies, lobster, shrimp).
+Warming protein sources are chicken, turkey, pheasant, and certain fish like mussels, anchovies, lobster, and shrimp.

-Heating protein sources are lamb, venison, and certain fish (trout).
+Heating protein sources are lamb, venison, and certain fish like trout.

 Tip: If your dog tends to try and gulp bones whole, hold one end of the duck head while you let your dog chew on the other end.
-This ensures that your dog is forced to chew on it and won’t be able to swallow the head whole.
+That way, your dog is forced to chew on it and won’t be able to swallow the head whole.

 How to get your dog to try a duck head if he’s never had one before

-Some dogs are thrown off by raw duck heads and aren’t sure what we expect them to do with them!
-One way to get your dog to try a raw duck head is to offer it frozen as opposed to thawed.
+Some dogs are thrown off by raw duck heads and aren’t sure what to do with them!
+One way to get your dog to try a duck head is to offer it frozen as opposed to thawed.

-Raw duck heads can be refrigerated for 2-3 days.
-After that, they’ll have to be transferred into and stored in the freezer.
+Raw duck heads can be refrigerated up to 4 days.
+After that, they’ll have to go into the freezer.
 I invested into a freezer chest that holds Wally’s raw dog food only.